Research output per year

 Research activity per year

 Dr John Taggart is a Lecturer in Law at Queens' University, Belfast.
 He holds a first class honours degree in Law from Queen's, a Certificate in Professional Legal Practice from the Institute of Professional Legal Studies (QUB), an LLM (distinction) from City University London and a PhD in Law from the London School of Economics (LSE).
 John is a member of the Inn of Court of Northern Ireland (2013 call) and a member of Lincoln's Inn (2015 call).
-John is also an Associate Fellow of the Higher Education Academy.
+John is also a Fellow of the Higher Education Academy.

 Dr Taggart's research focuses on the criminal process, criminal justice and socio-legal approaches to criminal law.
 In particular, John's research looks at special measures in criminal courts and the role of the intermediary as a communication specialist for vulnerable court users.